JdeRobot/RoboticsAcademy/docs/_pages/exercises/AutonomousCars/follow_line.md

 ### Control System

 A system of devices or set of devices, that manages, commands, directs or regulates the behavior of other devices or systems to achieve the desired results.
 Simply speaking, a system which controls other systems.
-Control Systems help a robot to execute a set of commands precisely, in the presence of unforseen errors.
+Control Systems help a robot to execute a set of commands precisely, in the presence of unforeseen errors.

 ![Control System]({{ site.url }}/RoboticsAcademy/assets/images/exercises/follow_line/ControlSystems.jpg)

 ### Types of Control System
 #### Open Loop Control System
-A control system in which the control action is completley independent of the output of the system.
+A control system in which the control action is completeley independent of the output of the system.
 A manual control system is on Open Loop System.

 #### Closed Loop Control System
-A control system in which the ouput has an effect on the input quantity in such a manner that the input will adjust itself based on the output generated.
-An open loop system can be converted to a closed one by providing a feedback.
+A control system in which the output has an effect on the input quantity in such a manner that the input will adjust itself based on the output generated.
+An open loop system can be converted to a closed one by providing feedback.

 ![Types of Control Systems]({{ site.url }}/RoboticsAcademy/assets/images/exercises/follow_line/TypesofControlSystems.jpg)

 ### PID Control
 A control loop mechanism employing feedback.
-A PID Controller continously calculates an error value as the difference between desired output and the current output and applies a correction based on proporional, integral and derivative terms(denoted by P, I, D respectively).
+A PID Controller continuously calculates an error value as the difference between desired output and the current output and applies a correction based on proportional, integral and derivative terms(denoted by P, I, D respectively).

 - **Proportional**